UCSBCarpentry/2021-12-14-ucsb-gitbash/_episodes/11-changes.md

 > ## Challenge: creating directories in Git
 >
 >
-> 1. Create a new directory named loops
+>    Create a new directory named 'loops'
->    Try it for yourself:
+>    We will be using this directory in the following lessons so please follow along.
 >
 >    ~~~
 >    $ cd ..